facebookexperimental/Recoil/docs/docs/recoil-relay/graphql-selectors.md

 ## Simple GraphQL Query

-[**`graphQLSelector()`**](/docs/recoil-relay/api/graphQLSelector) can be used to create a selector which is synced with a **GraphQL query**.
+[**`graphQLSelector()`**](/docs/recoil-relay/api/graphQLSelector) can be used to create a selector which is synced with a [**GraphQL query**](https://graphql.org/learn/queries/).
 This selector helps GraphQL queries and the Recoil data-flow graph stay in sync.
-It can depend on upstream Recoil atoms/selectors to determine the `variables` to use for the GraphQL query or transform the results.
-Any local updates or mutations to the Relay GraphQL state will also automatically sync with the selector and cause it to update.
+It can depend on upstream Recoil atoms/selectors to determine the [`variables`](https://graphql.org/learn/queries/#variables) to use for the GraphQL query or transform the results.
+Any live queries, deferred data, local updates or mutations to the Relay GraphQL state will also automatically sync with the selector and cause it to update.
 This allows you to treat the server as the source of truth with the selector as a local cache.

 ```jsx
 const seenCountQuery = graphQLSelector({